vetscience/HPGAP/README.md

 ---
 args:
   container: HPGAP_c1 # Specify the name of the hpgap container
-  env: PATH=/root/admixture_linux-1.3.0/:/root/gatk:/root/miniconda3/bin:/usr/local/sbin:/usr/local/bin/:/usr/sbin:/usr/bin:/sbin:/bin:/sbin:/bin:<your path to the pipeline>:<your path to the pipeline>/lib:<your path to the pipeline>/Tools # Set up the $PATH in the container.
+  env: PATH=/root/admixture_linux-1.3.0/:/root/gatk:/root/miniconda3/bin:/usr/local/sbin:/usr/local/bin/:/usr/sbin:/usr/bin:/sbin:/bin:/sbin:/bin:<HPGAP path>:<HPGAP path>/lib:<HPGAP path>/Tools # Set up the $PATH in the container.
 The paths to git cloned directory and the lib and Tools directories as well.
   mount: # Set up the mapping to mount your host directories to the directories of the container.
 We recommend you to create a local tmp directory (e.g. /home/foobar/tmp) and mount it to the container.
     -
       host_tmp: <your tmp directory >